We all like to save money whenever we can.

-Almost out of stock means they might mark the price down, and not having it in your size is your excuse to order it online (also, they probably really don’t have it in your size.)
+Almost out of stock means they might mark the price down, and not having it in your size is your excuse to order it online.

 The item needs to be listed for more online than it is in the store.
 This isn’t too unusual since the actual store has to cut prices to move inventory, but the website doesn’t.

 Once you’ve chosen the item you can snag a deal on, and you’ve made sure that you can return it for the purchase price, or get a refund on the difference, the only thing left to do is execute.

 Buy your clothes, get to the store, and get your money back!

 Congratulations, you just snagged a really good deal by shopping smart.

 The easiest way to choose the item you want to do this with is to use the store’s smartphone app.

 Almost every major clothing retailer has a smartphone app.
 Most of these apps are available on iOS and Android, but there are a few that are available on iOS only.

 Have this app open when you go in to browse their wares, and you can check the in-store prices against the online prices right then and there.